 1. FUT or Follicular Unit Hair Transplantation- FUT is one of the most successful and popular hair transplantation method.
 Your hair looks natural and also functions naturally.
 This procedure uses high-resolution stereomicroscopes, and thus reduces the risk of hair damage that is common when the transplant is done under naked eyes.

-However, In FUT the extraction of donor site may leave a linear scar.
+However, in FUT the extraction from the donor site may leave a linear scar.

 2. FUE or Follicular Hair Extraction- FUE is quite similar but more advanced in comparison to FUT.
 In this method, Individual hair follicles are extracted from the donor site and then grafted to the balding area.
 There is least damage to the donor area and less bleeding.
 FUE renders a natural appearance all over the scalp.
 It is a minimally invasive method, and there is no scarring.
 It offers the client, the flexibility regarding the type of hairstyle he/she desires.